Whitley College: Accreditation

 Whitley College is a teaching and research college within the University of Divinity.
 The University of Divinity was constituted by the University of Divinity Act 1910 (the Melbourne College of Divinity Act 1910), passed by the Parliament of Victoria.
 The Act, most recently amended in 2016, establishes the University Council and empowers it to confer awards as a higher education provider.

 Awards and prizes

 Whitley College awards an annual prize for excellence in writing, named in honour of a notable author and theologian, Frederick Buechner.
 All students are encouraged to submit pieces and winners of the prize are selected by faculty members.

-School of World Mission

-The School of World Mission was established in 1988 by Whitley College and World Vision Australia.
-SWM was located at Whitley College and taught practical ministry and mission courses and integrated biblical theology with social sciences.
-The School of World Mission is now closed.

-Living at Whitley

-From 1965 - 2017 Whitley College served as one of the twelve residential colleges of the University of Melbourne.
-Unlike most colleges, Whitley College was not located on College Crescent but is placed slightly further north at 271 Royal Parade, Victoria, Australia.
-Unlike most other colleges associated with the university (the other exception being Trinity College), with a total 130 residents, Whitley College was one of the smaller colleges affiliated with the University of Melbourne.
-Whitey College as a residential college of the University of Melbourne is now closed.